 2. Set a timetable

 Frame a realistic timetable.
 In the first few months, aim at completing learning/understanding all chapters under NEET Syllabus and focus on gaining conceptual clarity.
 Even if this is your second/third attempt, relearn chapters, give it a fresh start.
-Look at these chapters from a different lens, it is possible you would have missed out key points which required to be looked at differently.
+Look at these chapters from a different lens, it is possible you would have missed out on key points which required to be looked at differently.

 Include daily/weekly/monthly assessments and strive to strengthen and build upon concepts in the first few months.
 Allocate the next few months solely to revisions and marathon practice sessions.